 Expense reimbursement is another area where having a policy in place to guide an agency’s approach to reimbursing expenses is good practice.
 In fact, for local agency officials and members of appointed bodies, California law requires that local agencies (cities, counties and special districts) have an expense reimbursement policy.4 Special districts must disclose — at least annually — all reimbursements of $100 or more.5

-For more information about state law expense-reimbursement requirements for local elected and appointed officials (including frequently asked questions) and sample reimbursement policies, see Related Resources below.
+For more information about state law expense-reimbursement requirements for local elected and appointed officials (including frequently asked questions) and sample reimbursement policies, see the bundled content below.